kensiprell/ktorio.github.io/quickstart/guides/ssl.md

 {% capture my_include %}{% include docker-sample.md %}{% endcapture %}
 {{ my_include | markdownify }}

-You can find more information about [how to deploy a docker and the Dockerfile in the deploy section](/servers/deploy.html#docker).
+You can find more information about [how to deploy a Docker and the Dockerfile in the deploy section](/servers/deploy.html#docker).

-### Simplified overview
+### Simplified Overview

 ```nomnoml
 #direction: right